galpin/hotchocolate.extensions.apollofederation/README.md

 }
 ```

-You can also use a convention-based resolver and add a `ResolveEntity` or `ResolveEntityAsync` method to the bound type:
+The convention-based entity resolver will be used if a `ResolveEntity` or `ResolveEntityAsync` method is added to the
+bound type.

 ```csharp
 public record User(string Id, string Username = null)